 - there enough educators present to ensure adequate supervision during the excursion - additional staff, above the minimum ratio may be required

-- staff to meet the required educator to child ratios and qualifications
+- staff to meet the required and

 Written authorisation must be obtained from parents